NetSys/bess/README.md

 $ bess/deps/dpdk-2.2.0/tools/dpdk_nic_bind.py --status
 ```

-Launch the BESS daemon as root, then you can control the dataplane with the controller, `bessctl`:
+Once ready to roll, launch the BESS daemon as root, then you can control the dataplane with the controller, `bessctl`:

 ```
 $ sudo bess/bin/bessd